joelegner/voided_shaft/docs/report.md

 If we consider the water tower pedestals to be sufficiently similar to the hollow drilled shaft foundations, we can use ACI 371R to calculate the area of concrete effective in shear, $A_{cv}$, depicted in Figure @fig:4.

 ![Effective Shear Area from ACI 371R](./images/effective-shear-area.png){#fig:4 width=6in }

-We can simplify the equations by recognizing that transmission line structure drilled shafts will never have an opening, so $b_x = 0$, $\psi = 0$, and hence:

 The formula for nominal shear strength from Section 5.2.2.7.6 of ACI 371R is: